 A study of UCD (User-Centered Design), Usability and other key terms.

 A comprehensive study of the complete process of UI/UX Design.

 A complete understanding of usability and it’s importance in the study for UI/UX design.

 Everything about UX design in one place.
 For a beginner, this is a great starting place to get into the understanding of UX.
 You have unlimited resources and articles, podcasts and examples to check out from and study.

 All kinds of articles for a beginner in UX to an expert in the field.

 Articles ranging from tools used to the future of UX and the latest trends in the field of UX design.

-Expert talks, podcasts and links to books and tutorials
+Expert talks, podcasts, and links to books and tutorials

 This is one of the leading sites for understanding user research, usability and design.
-This site has a bunch of articles that could be useful for beginner getting into the field of UI/UX design.
+This site has a bunch of articles that could be useful for the beginner getting into the field of UI/UX design.